kea-projects/system-integration/documentation/choices.md

 decided to use SFTP as it would allow only those that posses the correct username and password to use our server.

+# Picture Storage
+We decided to use Azure Storage Accounts to store images.
+This allows us to decouple access to images from our actual system, since we can provide URLs that lead directly to Azure.
+This also reduces the strain on the host machine(s), since they no longer require the disk space and performance needed to store and serve files.

+This increases the potential cost of hosting the system, but it can also reduce it since the host machines can be optimized towards just hosting the services.